Entry and residence

 Help with finding a job

 If you need help with seeking employment, EURES is the right service for you.
 The Federal Employment Agency (BA) is a member of EURES, the network of EURopean Employment Services.
 EURES offers advice and job placement services for promoting labour mobility within Europe.
 The services range from pan-European job offers to EU funding programmes, information about living and working conditions abroad as well as contact details of EURES advisers.
+Simply explained, you will find the EURES offer in this EURES flyer.
 At the European Job Days, you have the opportunity to directly obtain information on your job prospects and current job vacancies in Germany and other EU Member States.
 For upcoming events simply check out the European Job Days website.

 Possibilities of support for EU citizens